hexbatch/apple-core/v1/docs/core/attributes.md

 To make attributes read only or write only, make the set_requirements be an attribute that is defined to be allergic to this attribute

 ### set requirements
+When an api uses a set context,

-Conditional permissions can also be defined to allow the read and write to only occur when another attribute in the same token set is present.
+Conditional permissions can also be defined to allow the read and write to only occur when another(or several) attribute in the same token set is present.
 This attribute does not need to be in the same token.

+## Affinity and allergies
-affinities and allergies also control when a token is allowed to be or not be in a set
+affinities and allergies also control when a token is allowed to be or not be in a set, and controls token movement through a network of sets.
+See sets

 ### Required set attributes for read